captainakaps1/Web_Scraping/README.md

 # Count Number of (Training) Word Test

-This is a simple number to text converter.
+This is a simple web scrapping test.

 ## Motivation :seedling: